CardboardIoT/smart-pinhole-workshop/README.md

 The mission is to create a smart [__Pinhole Camera__][4] while covering __core Internet of Things__ principles.

-You can start hacking right away **_without_ an Arduino or a Pinhole Camera**.This way you can complete the challenges in 1 - 2 hours.
+You can start hacking right away. **You dont need an Arduino or a Pinhole Camera**.
+The challenges can be completed in 1 - 2 hours.

-We aim to keep things simple even when you have all the bits & bobs.
-So, you will not hack the [__Pinhole Camera__][4] directly.
-Instead, the hardware can be placed alongside the camera.
+Also, when you have all the bits & bobs you don't have to hack the [__Pinhole Camera__][4] directly.
+The hardware can be placed alongside the camera.
 Enough to showcase what a smart camera can do.

 [Please let us know](mailto:hello@cardboardiot.com?subject=Demo+workshop+takes+too+long) if the workshop takes you longer than 3 hours to complete.
 We really want to make this a pleasant learning experience.